-“The strength of customer relationships is much more dependent on the consistency of experiences and their correlation with the expectations of the customer…Engineering … Continue reading →
+“The strength of customer relationships is much more dependent on the consistency of experiences … Continue reading →

 I enjoy reading Andrew Kahr’s BankThink posts.
 Whether you agree with him or not, he is refreshingly honest not to mention entertaining.
 His latest post this week “Why Your Bank’s Customers Don’t Listen” is something that every company struggles to address.
-How do you reach your customers with the right message at the right time … Continue reading →
+How do you reach your … Continue reading →

 A slew of bad customer service experiences have left me wondering if providing great customer service is a thing of the past.
 Then a positive experience shows me it isn’t a lost cause.
-Some industries are often at the top of the bad offender list—airlines, cable companies and banking.
-So why are some companies getting … Continue reading →
+Some industries are often at the top of the bad offender list—airlines, cable … Continue reading →

 Branch banking is dead.

 I know that I have argued, on this very blog, that banks should still invest in branches, but that was before I heard about a new, disruptive innovation—Mailway Banking.

 I can’t believe I hadn’t heard about this until now.
 I stumbled upon … Continue reading →

 For a while, private label cards seemed to be the punch line for many jokes; Target wouldn’t be down 41% if they weren’t trying to be a bank.
 And yet, as seasons change so do the jokes.
 Today, they report higher-than-expected profitability in the credit card … Continue reading →